hetalang/heta-compiler/docs/dynms/description.md

 ### 5.4 Time variable

-The time variable `t` is available globally during simulation and can be used in any expression.
+The time variable `t` is available globally during simulation.
+It may be used in derivatives, assignments, state-event triggers, and event actions; it must not be used in state initial values or time-trigger fields.

 ---